Modulation equation and SPDEs on unbounded domains: Additional regularity for the Ginzburg-Landau equation

 \begin{proof}[Sketch of Proof] We refrain from giving all the lengthy details of this proof here.
 More details on the estimates used can for example be found in Lemma~2.4 and Lemma~3.1 in~\cite{BB:15}, where all tools necessary to prove this lemma are presented.

 The proof for regularity of the stochastic convolution is fairly standard and based on the proof of the Kolmogorov test for H\"older continuity of stochastic processes.
 First note that by H\"older's inequality it is enough to verify the claim for large $p$.
 For spatial regularity we consider the embedding of $C^{0,\gamma}([-L,L])$ into $W^{\alpha,p}([-L,L])$ for $\gamma<\alpha<1/2$ and $p\to\infty$.
 Then we can use explicit representation of these norms in terms of integrated H\"older quotients.
-For the bound in time, we can use the celebrated factorization method of Da Prato, Kwapie\'n and Zabzcyck~\cite{DKZ87}. \end{proof}
+For the bound in time, we can use the celebrated factorization method of Da Prato, Kwapie\'n and Zabczyk~\cite{DKZ87}. \end{proof}

-Let us first start with a standard energy estimate for the $L^{2p}_\varrho$-norm.
+Let us first state a standard energy estimate for the $L^{2p}_\varrho$-norm.
 Here and in all other energy estimates, we need to perform these estimates for the approximating sequence from the proof of existence, and then pass to the limit later.

-But for simplicity of presentation, we do not state the index $n$ in the estimate.
-The proof for approximating sequence is the same as the one presented below.
-One just needs to check in the final estimate, whether one can pass to the limit or not. \begin{lemma} Let $A$ be such that $B=A-\mathcal{Z}$ is a weak solution of \eqref{e:GLt} given by Theorem \ref{thm:exGL} and fix $T>0$.
-If $\varrho>1$ and $q$ such that $A(0)\in L^q_\varrho$, then $\mathbb{P}$-almost surely
+We do not give details of the proof of this lemma and the following ones, as they are very similar to the standard ones for real-valued Ginzburg-Landau (see~\cite{Peszat1}).
+While this paper was under revision, a new result for the weighted supremum norm with very slowly decaying weights was proven in~\cite{MoiWeb}. \begin{lemma} Let $A$ be such that $B=A-\mathcal{Z}$ is a weak solution of \eqref{e:GLt} given by Theorem \ref{thm:exGL} and fix $T>0$.
+If $\varrho>1$ and $p$ is such that $A(0)\in L^{2p}_\varrho$, then $\mathbb{P}$-almost surely

-Moreover, for all $q\geqslant 1$ there exists a constant $C_q$ such that
+Moreover, for all $p\geqslant \sfrac{1}{2}$ there exists a constant $C_p$ such that

 \end{lemma}